Azure/azure-workload-identity/docs/book/src/topics/azwi/serviceaccount-create.md

 </details>

-## Invokes a single phase of the create workflow
+## Invoke a single phase of the create workflow

-To Invokes a single phase of the create workflow:
+To invoke a single phase of the create workflow:

 ```
 azwi sa create phase <phase name>